14 Ways to Save Time and Money on Family Meal Planning

 • Stores like Costco and Sam’s Club are great resources, especially for large families.
 Items like diapers, toilet paper, bread, meat, and pasta are usually much cheaper when purchased in bulk.
 But, not everything should be purchased in bulk.
 You should avoid any perishable items that cannot freeze or should be consumed within a certain time period.
 Unless you know for certain that you will be able to consume everything without some or most of it going to waste, be selective about your bulk purchases.

 • Coupons are also handy if you are trying to save money on groceries.
 Most stores will let you combine store and national discounts for greater deals.
 However, do not buy items just because you have coupons for them.
-This can lead to purchasing things you don’t need or will not use, and it will end up costing you more money.
-It is usually better to get the item in an off-brand (if you can) or wait for a sale and combine it with coupons.
+This can lead to purchasing things you don’t need or will not use, costing you more money.
+It is usually better to get the item in an off-brand (if possible) or wait for a sale and combine it with coupons.
 I recommend taking a local coupon class to learn more about dos and don’ts.

-• Shop the outer aisles of the store where the fresh food is.
-Try and avoid boxed and convenience foods, if you can.
+• Shop the outer aisles of the store, where the fresh food is.
+If possible, avoid boxed and convenience foods.
 They can be a budget trap.

 • Buy in-season produce.
 Apples are the cheapest in the fall and early winter months.
 Watermelon and cantaloupe are less expensive in the late spring and summer months.
 Know when items are in season to get the best deals.
 You can buy more for less, and it’s great for canning, too.

-• Instead of foods like baby carrots and bagged salad, opt for the items that require some prep work—heads of greens and bunches of vegetables are a lot cheaper than pre-packaged items.
+• Instead of foods like baby carrots and bagged salad, opt for the items that require some prep work—heads of greens and bunches of vegetables are much cheaper than pre-packaged items.

 • Use other types of protein besides chicken or beef.
-Eggs, beans, lentils, and tuna are excellent sources of protein and are almost always cheaper.
+Eggs, beans, lentils, and tuna are excellent protein sources and are almost always cheaper.

 • Purchase milk when it is on sale and freeze the extra (just be sure to take a small amount out to allow for expansion).